Wiederholung/CollabXplorer/doc/SMC-2023/CollabXplorer-3.1-en.md

 #### Scholar Embedding

-First we define some notation. $x_{ij}$ represents the total number of co-authors in paper $j$ of scholar $i$.
+First, we define some notation. $x_{ij}$ represents the total number of co-authors in paper $j$ of scholar $i$.
 In general, for a paper, the higher the author's ranking, the greater his contribution to that paper.
-Therefore, we can assume that the scholar's contribution is non-uniformly proportional to his ranking in that paper, using an exponential function to represent, shown in Fighure `\ref{}`.
+Therefore, we can assume that the scholar's contribution is non-uniformly proportional to his ranking in that paper, using an exponential function to represent, shown in Figure `\ref`{}`.

 ![e](https://my-typora-p1.oss-cn-beijing.aliyuncs.com/typoraImgs/202303082319201.png)